Skip to main content

 (A) Diagram showing the structure of the apo-enzyme [PDB 1D6M(7)].
 In the absence of DNA, the active site, found at the intersection of domains I and III (encircled), is buried.

 (B) Diagram showing the structure of a complex with single-stranded DNA [PDB 1I7D (23)].
 Note the movement of domains that occurs to accommodate DNA.
-In both diagrams, the four major domains of the protein are colored red, blue, purple, and green, corresponding to domains I, II, III, and IV, respectively.
+In both diagrams, the four major protein domains are colored red, blue, purple, and green, corresponding to domains I, II, III, and IV, respectively.
 The single-stranded DNA binding groove, shown circled in black, extends from domain IV to the active site.
 The active site residues, as well as the single-stranded DNA in the complex, are shown in a ball and stick representation.
 Dasgupta T, Ferdous S, Tse-Dinh YC.
 Mechanism of Type IA Topoisomerases.
 Molecules.
 2020 Oct 17;25(20):4769. doi: 10.3390/molecules25204769.
 PMID: 33080770; PMCID: PMC7587558.
 Creative Commons Attribution (CC BY) license (http://creativecommons.org/licenses/by/4.0/).

 A simplified cartoon mechanism for Topo I is shown in Figure \(\PageIndex{7}\).